rickyskv/Serially_concatenated_CC_with_CRC/README.md

 Thesis supervisors: Gianluigi LIVA (DLR), Roberto Garello (Politecnico di Torino), David Gesbert (EURECOM)

 ## 1) Decode serially concatenated tail-biting convolutional codes with outer CRC code
-*Note: the code is compatible with linux machines.
-Multi-process configuration is possible, simply changing the parameter in the testbench file.
-If you are not using a machine with an Intel processor, remove the libraries in the C files used for vector computations.*
+*Note: the code is compatible with linux machines (unix OS) and apple (macOS).
+Multi-process configuration is possible, simply changing the parameter in the testbench file.*

 Files:
-- `Testbench_ListViterbiAlgorithms.m` generates the files (trellis, generator matrix, parity check matrix) used by the simulators implemented in the C files.
-Modify the parameters section to test various codes.
+- `Testbench_ListViterbiAlgorithms.m` Modify the %%Parameters section to test the decoders (SLVA and PLVA) over various TBCC+CRC codes.
-- `ParallelListViterbiAlgorithms.c` implements the TBCC+CRC encoder, adds AWGN impairments, punctures the code, and decodes the received vectors with the given parameters.
+- `New_PLVA_predecessor.c` implements the TBCC+CRC encoder, adds AWGN impairments, punctures the code, and decodes the received vectors with the given parameters.
-- `SerialListViterbiAlgorithms.c` implements the TBCC+CRC encoder, adds AWGN impairments, punctures the code, and decodes the received vectors with the given parameters.
+- `New_SLVA_predecessor.c` implements the TBCC+CRC encoder, adds AWGN impairments, punctures the code, and decodes the received vectors with the given parameters.
-- `Print_*.m` prints the matrices/structures used by the simulators implemented in the C files.
+- `Print_puncturing_vector.m` prints the puncturing vector defined in the testbench, so to be used by the C code simulator.
-- `generator_*.m` and `Generate_*.m` generate some useful matrices needed in the code.

-In case of any errors or problems, please contact me via email (riccardo.schiavone@polito.it, rs.riccardoschiavone@gmail.com)
+In case of any errors or problems, please contact me via email (riccardo.schiavone@polito.it, rs.riccardoschiavone@gmail.com).

 ## 2) Design best degree-_m_ CRC outer code for a specific CC code
 The codes in the folder _Design_CRC_ are written in MATLAB R2018b.
 They are used to design the best degree-_m_ CRC outer code for a specific convolutional code.